bassosimone/baudelaire/README.md

 Specifically, in its `/rendezvous` handler, Baudelaire will use the client's IP address `$ip` to send an HTTP GET request for `/neubot?ip=$ip` at `mlab-ns.appspot.com` on port 80.
+Note that Baudelaire does not support IPv6 (and Neubot's master server is a IPv4-only machine).

-The response received by mlab-ns would probably look like this:
+The response received by mlab-ns would look like this:

 ```JSON
  {